marco-buratto/signage-orchestrator/README.md

 ***Players connection***

-All configured players (Pis running Raspberry Slideshow or Raspberry Digital Signage) are enlisted in the Players table if configured.
+All configured players (Pis running Raspberry Slideshow or Raspberry Digital Signage) are enlisted in the Players table, if configured.
 In order to configure a player, SSH into it as root, then:

     cd /tmp